Download Guidelines *UPDATED*

 5. Selection Committee:

-A Selection Committee composed of members of the U of T Scarborough Research Advisory Board and the Vice-Principal Research as the Chair of the Committee will meet and, if deemed suitable, recommend the top candidate to the Vice-President & Principal.
+A Selection Committee composed of members of the U of T Scarborough Research Advisory Board and the Vice-Principal Research & Innovation (VPRI) as the Chair of the Committee will meet and, if deemed suitable, recommend the top candidate to the Vice-President & Principal.

 6. Deadline and Questions:

 The deadline for submission of nominations is February 1st or the next business day if the 1st falls on a weekend or holiday.
-Nominations are to be submitted electronically in a single PDF format to the Office of the Vice-Principal, Research to firstname.lastname@example.org.
+Nominations are to be submitted electronically in a single PDF format to the Office of the Vice-Principal Research & Innovation (OVPRI) to email@example.com.

-Questions about this award should be addressed to Dr. Monica Caverson, Research Administration Officer at email@example.com, with the Subject “Principal’s Research Award”.
+Questions about this award should be sent to firstname.lastname@example.org with the Subject “Principal’s Research Award”.